Matrix Completion with Quantified Uncertainty through Low Rank Gaussian Copula: Introduction

-\paragraph{Our contribution} We propose a low rank Gaussian copula (LRGC) model for imputation with quantified uncertainty.
-The proposed model combines the advantages of PPCA and the Gaussian copula model: the probabilistic description of missing entries allows for uncertainty quantification; the low rank structure allows for efficient estimation from large-scale data; and the copula framework provides the generality to accurately fit real-world data.
+\paragraph{Our contribution} We propose a low rank Gaussian copula model for imputation with quantified uncertainty.
+The proposed model combines the advantages of PPCA and Gaussian copula: the probabilistic description of missing entries allows for uncertainty quantification; the low rank structure allows for efficient estimation from large-scale data; and the copula framework provides the generality to accurately fit real-world data.
 The imputation proceeds in two steps: first we fit the LRGC model, and then we compute the distribution of the missing values separately for each row, conditional on the observed values in that row.
 We impute the missing values with the conditional mean and quantify their uncertainty with the conditional variance.
 Our contributions are as follows. \begin{enumerate}[leftmargin=*] \item We propose a probabilistic imputation method based on the low rank Gaussian copula model to impute real-valued, ordinal and Boolean data.
 The rank of the model is the only tuning parameter. \item We propose an algorithm to fit the proposed model that scales linearly in the number of rows and the number of columns.
-Empirical results show our imputations provide state-of-the-art accuracy across a wide range of datasets, including those with high rank.
-Moreover, imputed values do not overfit even when the specified rank is high. \item We characterize how the mean squared error (MSE) of our imputations depends on the SNR.
+Empirical results show our imputations provide state-of-the-art accuracy across a wide range of data types, including those with high rank. \item We characterize how the mean squared error (MSE) of our imputations depends on the SNR.
 In particular, we show the MSE converges exponentially to the noise level in the limit of high SNR. \item We quantify the uncertainty of our estimates.
 Concretely, we construct confidence intervals for imputed real values and provide lower bounds on the probability of correct prediction for imputed ordinal values.
-Empirical results show our uncertainty measure predicts imputation error well: entries with lower estimated uncertainty do have lower imputation error (on average).
-Boolean and ordinal entries with the lowest estimated uncertainty have almost zero error. \end{enumerate}
+Empirical results show our confidence intervals are well-calibrated and our uncertainty measure predicts imputation error well: entries with lower estimated uncertainty do have lower imputation error (on average). \end{enumerate}